-In 1892, Grant decided to expand his empire by building a second distillery adjacent to the first.
-Originally named Glen Gordon, the distillery would become known as Balvenie, after the castle ruins that lay close by.
+By 1892, Grant had decided the time was right to expand his empire with the construction of a second distillery on the same estate.
+At first, named Glen Gordon, this new enterprise would eventually come to be known as Balvenie, after the crumbling old castle which lay nearby.

-Smell: 17.5 / 20.
-The nose is rich and complex… Raisins, Apple, Berries, Oak and the faintest suggestion of Smoke.
+Smell: The nose is rich and complex with Raisins, Apple, Berries and Oak.
+Perhaps even the faintest suggestion of Smoke.

-Taste: 18 / 20.
-Spicy on the palate with Cinnamon and Pepper along with Caramel, Raspberry and Butter Pastry with Wood and, as with the nose, a tiny hint of Peat lingering in the background.
+Taste: Wonderfully spicy on the palate with Cinnamon and Pepper along with Caramel, Raspberry and Butter Pastry with a touch of Wood and, like the nose, a hint of Peat drifting in the background.